bioinfomaticsCSU/MAC/README.md

 - The output file will be output to the ./output folder.

 - Because of some implementation issues, the MAs may be a little more than the original approach.

+- If you have multiple contig files (over 3) to merge, please try to merge any two of them first, then merge the result with the other files iteratively.